-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial product attains the How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+This question is not applicable for the Fund.

-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-This question is not applicable for the Fund. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?